jshuadvd/hacks-n-notes/open_innovation.md

 > a log of your ideas and the process of evolution.
 > - it helps prove that you are the creator.

+- document the idea from the moment you conceive it
+- document it's changes
+- document final look, licensing and manufacture.

 ## Marketplace study